kurt-krueckeberg/gedcomx-thoughts/gedcomx-links.md

 ### Events versus Facts Explained

 Events and facts are separately distinguished in Gedcom X. Events are occurances viewed abstractly apart from the persons in those events.
+Events often refer to persons and might infer relationships, but **events are described independently of those persons and relationships.**

+A "fact" is a data item that is presumed to be true about a specific subject, such as a person or relationship.
+A time or place is often, but not always, applicable to a fact. **Facts do not exist outside the scope of the subject to which they apply.**:w

 * [Clarifying Events vs Facts](https://github.com/FamilySearch/gedcomx/commit/ef0fe00c3645d2809c68cbccc39353d2154f9b23)